kwabenasapong/openpldoc/manual/source/creating_service.rst

 Adding a service Note
 ---------------------

-You have the ability to leave yourself or the next tech a service note.
+You have the ability to leave yourself or the next projector person a service note.
 This is done by right clicking on an item in your service manager and left clicking *Notes*.

 .. image:: pics/service_item_notes.png